jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>

-9. In the example, the `EAP7_HOME_1` instance used as master, if it is available.
+9. In the example, the `${jboss.home.name}_1` instance used as master, if it is available.
 If it has failed or shutdown, any other service instance will be used.

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type the following commands to undeploy the archives: